 The health innovation and leadership specialty of the DNP program is a three-year full-time program delivered online.

-Students in this specialty are required to come to campus once each semester for a four-day session (Tuesday through Friday) that includes: core courses, enhancement programming, specialty courses and meetings with your adviser.
+Students in this specialty are required to come to campus once each semester for a four-day session (Tuesday through Friday) that includes: core courses, enhancement programming, specialty courses and meetings with your advisor.
 Students also complete 1,000 hours at practicum sites arranged by the school.
 All other work is completed online.

 Applicants who are not US citizens or Permanent Residents should understand that the University of Minnesota’s DNP program does not meet the requirements for eligibility needed to obtain the appropriate F-1 student visa or status because the DNP has limited (fewer than four) face-to-face on-site classes per DNP course.
 During the application process, we ask that international students use ECE or WES credential services for the evaluations.